 These are guidelines rather than fixed rules, every application is assessed individually and there can be significant variation between lenders.
 We will give you a clear picture of what deposit is realistically needed for your specific situation before you proceed.

-Possibly, yes.
 It depends on the type of credit issue, how recent it is, the size of your deposit, and your overall financial picture.
-We will give you an honest assessment of what is realistic for your specific circumstances before you do anything else.
+We will give you an honest assessment of what is achievable based on your specific circumstances.
+Our guide to credit scores and mortgages covers how lenders assess credit history in detail.
+The best starting point is to speak to one of our advisers — we can tell you quickly where you stand.

 Most adverse credit issues - including missed payments, defaults, CCJs, IVAs, and bankruptcy - remain on your credit file for six years from the date they were registered.
 Their impact on your mortgage options reduces over time.